 “The roller blind has a Gothic profiled outline.
 The decorator glued fabric to a stiff paper backing, then cut around the pattern.
-Two thin metal rods were sewn across the backing to make sure the bind keeps it’s shape.”
+Two thin metal rods were sewn across the backing to make sure the blind keeps it’s shape.”

 This book has a lot of great paint techniques.
 You can find even more in Kevin McCloud’s Complete Book of Paint and Decorative Techniques, another of my favorite books.